 1989 – Eliot runs the Boston Marathon to raise funds for the American Cancer Society in memory of his mother

-1994 – Eliot runs the Boston Marathon again, raising money for AIDS Action Committee, and is joined by his brother Jeff, who recently quit smoking and is raising money for the American Heart Association
+1994 – Eliot runs the Boston Marathon again, raising money for AIDS Action Committee, and is joined by his brother Jeff, who is raising money for the American Heart Association

 1995 – Eliot and Jeff receive non-profit status for the Eleanor Popkin Scholarship Fund (EPSF) to raise money for college students who have a family member with breast cancer